Prohelion/prohelion.github.io/docs/Profinity_Software/Profinity_Version_2/Getting_Started/Adding_New_Components.md

 | `Grey`   | The device is not available, connected or not visible on the network          |

-# Removing Components from you Profile
+## Removing Components from Your Profile

 If you no longer require a component you can remove it by going to the component settings (top right three bar icon on the component dashboard below) and selecting delete.